-Ethical investment can be defined in multiple ways and is somewhat synonymous with a variety of alternative labels.
-The phrase “ethical investment” can be used interchangeably at times with others such as “socially responsible investing”, “impact investing” or “sustainable investing”.
-For our purposes here, we define ethical investment as investment that ‘considers social, environmental, ethical and financial dimensions all together’.
+Ethical investment can be defined in multiple ways and is somewhat synonymous with various alternative labels.
+The phrase “ethical investment” can be used interchangeably at times with others such as “socially responsible investing”, “impact investing”, or “sustainable investing”.
+For our purposes here, we define ethical investment as an investment that ‘considers social, environmental, ethical and financial dimensions altogether.

 Responsible investment is by no means a new phenomenon.
-The last few decades of the 1900’s saw the sector grow into its own as a legitimate vehicle for change.
-By the end of the 20th century, conscientious investors were well versed in decision making which avoided financing business relating to the waging of war, destruction of the environment, and the unethical exploitation of labour.
-Most recently however, as one might safely assume, responsible finance has been geared towards combating the climate crisis.
+The last few decades of the 1900s saw the sector grow into its own as a legitimate vehicle for change.
+By the end of the 20th century, conscientious investors were well versed in decision making which avoided financing businesses relating to the waging of war, destruction of the environment, and the unethical exploitation of labour.
+Most recently, however, as one might safely assume, responsible finance has been geared towards combating the climate crisis.

 In the Australian context, responsible investment has recently undergone an explosion.
 In Australia and New Zealand, between 2014 and 2016, the total value of responsible investment assets climbed from AU$148 billion to AU$516 billion- an increase of 248%.
 In Australasia, as of 2018, ethical funds made up 63.2% of all managed assets.
 Globally, between 2006 to 2017, the increase has been even more significant, with the total value of managed responsible assets climbing from US$6.5 trillion to US$68.4 trillion.

-At face value, the popularity and rise in the perceived value of ethical investing is obvious.
-One might ask the question though, “at what cost?”.
+At face value, the popularity and rise in the perceived value of ethical investing are obvious.
+One might ask the question, though, “at what cost?”.

 Traditional finance theory predicted at the outset that opting for ethical investment choices would infer a cost, and that sounds reasonable.
 Who could be blamed for assuming that their money was already being invested in the most optimal way, and that to alter this would have consequences?
-Fortunately for investors, the present reality and widely accepted consensus is that not only does ethical investment incur no additional cost to the investor, but amongst Australian funds, it outperforms traditional modes of investment over the short, medium and long-term.
-Internationally, ethical funds outperform their counterparts over the short and medium term, but are outperformed over the long term.
+Fortunately for investors, the present reality and widely accepted consensus are that not only does ethical investment incur no additional cost to the investor, but amongst Australian funds, it outperforms traditional modes of investment over the short, medium and long term.
+Internationally, ethical funds outperform their counterparts over the short and medium term but are outperformed over the long term.

 In Australia, not only are ethical investment funds now outperforming indiscriminate funds, but ethical funds are becoming increasingly geared towards active investment in projects and enterprises which directly bring about reductions in carbon emissions or otherwise contribute to averting the climate crisis.